zvapa/udacity-data-analyst-nanodegree-projects/analyze-ab-test-results/README.md

 * Clone this repo.
 * Install Jupyter Notebook, preferably with the Anaconda distribution (includes all other dependencies)
-* Packages required (should be included with Anaconda):
+* Packages required (already included with Anaconda):
   * pandas
   * numpy
   * matplotlib